LostDaemon/pawnshop/PawnShopClient/Readme/TagSystem.md

 ## Overview

 The Tag System is a flexible framework for adding metadata to items in the game.
 Tags can affect item prices, mechanics, and provide additional information to players.
+The system integrates with skills to determine which tags are visible to different characters.

 ## Architecture